howde-robotics/augmentations/README.md

 Each augmentation is an dictionary element of this list and had 6 mandatory keys:

 1. `type`: This string specifies which augmentation is to be applied.
-The currenly available ones are `ranndom_erase` and `rotate_90`, wich are described below
+The currenly available ones are described below

 2. `target_datasets`: This specifies to which datasets this augmentation will apply to. **An empty list will apply the augmentation to all datasets**.
 The datasets should match those named in the `config.yaml` files `datasets` list.
 The extensions for the datasets are optional (i.e. `rgb_data.7z` and `rgb_data` will both apply augmentations to the same dataset).